 Isolation of EPF can also be useful to study the diversity, distribution, and ecology of this particular group.
 Recent literature reported that the use of EPF is underestimated, citing several unconventional applications such as their capacity to improve plant growth4, to remove toxic contaminants from the soil, and to be used in medicine6.
 The present study aims to compare the efficiency of isolating EPF from soil using insect baits versus artificial culture medium7-9.
 The use of Galleria mellonella L. (Lepidoptera: Phyralidae) as an insect bait in the context of EPF isolation has been well accepted.
 These larvae are used worldwide by the scientific community as an experimental model to study host-pathogen interactions10,11.
 Tenebrio molitor L. (Coleoptera: Tenebrionidae) larva is considered another insect model for studies involving virulence and for isolation of EPF since this insect is easy to rare in the laboratory at a low cost7,12.

 Culture-independent methods such as using a variety of PCR techniques can be applied to detect and quantify EPF on their substrates, including soil13,14.
 Nevertheless, to properly isolate these fungal colonies, their substrate should be cultured onto a selective artificial medium9, or the fungi present in the samples can be baited using sensitive insects15.
 On one hand, CTC is a dodine-free artificial medium that consists of potato dextrose agar enriched with yeast extract supplemented with chloramphenicol, thiabendazole, and cycloheximide.
 This medium was developed by Fernandes et al.9 to maximize the recovery of naturally occurring Beauveria spp. and Metarhizium spp. from the soil.
 On the other hand, G. mellonella and T. molitor larvae can also be successfully used as baits to obtain EPF isolates from the soil.
 Nevertheless, according to Sharma et al.15, fewer studies reported the concomitant use and comparison of these two bait insects.
 Portuguese vineyards soils exhibited significant recoveries of Metarhizium robertsii (Metscn.)
 Sorokin using T. molitor larvae in comparison to G. mellonella larvae; in contrast, Beauveria bassiana (Bals. -Criv.)
 Vuill isolation was linked to the use of G. mellonella baits15.
 Therefore, the decision on which EPF isolation method to use (i.e., G. mellonella-bait, T. molitor-bait, or CTC medium) should be considered according to the study’s goal and the laboratory infrastructure.
+The goal of the present study is to compare the effectiveness of using insect baits versus artificial selective medium for isolating EPF from soil samples.

 PROTOCOL: